 CBC doesn’t bind as well to the cannabinoid receptors in our brain as other cannabinoids do, but it does bind well to pain receptors.
 As a result of this, our bodies then release some of our endocannabinoids (the cannabinoids our bodies produce) as a response in order to assist it.

-It’s been shown that CBC can treat pain and inflammation, acne, depression, and assist in the health of the brain.
+It’s been shown that CBC can relief of minor symptoms for pain and inflammation, acne, depression, and assist in the health of the brain.
 This is quite a strange and varied range of effects, and as such, the compound will surely only be studied to a greater degree in order to discover how best to utilize these properties.

 THCV Benefits and Properties